 FCC Licenses-FCC licenses are tested for impairment at the geographic market level.
 We consider each geographic market, which is comprised of all of our television stations within that geographic market, to be a single unit of accounting because the FCC licenses at this level represent their highest and best use.
-At December 31, 2022, we had 14 television markets with FCC license book values.
+At December 31, 2023, we had 14 television markets with FCC license book values, which totaled \$2.31 billion.

 For our annual impairment test, we perform qualitative assessments for each television market that we estimate has an aggregate fair value of FCC licenses that significantly exceeds its respective carrying value.
-For the 2022 annual impairment test, we performed qualitative assessments for nine of our television markets.
+For the 2023 annual impairment test, we performed qualitative assessments for six of our television markets.
 For each market, we weighed the relative impact of market-specific and macroeconomic factors.
 The market-specific factors considered include recent projections by geographic market from both independent and internal sources for revenue and operating costs, as well as average market share.
 We also considered the macroeconomic impact on discount rates and growth rates.
 Based on the qualitative assessments, considering the aggregation of the relevant factors, we concluded that it is not more likely than not that the fair values of the FCC licenses in each of these television markets are less than their respective carrying values.
 Therefore, performing a quantitative impairment test on these markets was unnecessary.

-We performed a quantitative impairment test for the FCC licenses in the remaining five markets.
+We performed a quantitative impairment test for the FCC licenses in the remaining eight markets.
 The quantitative impairment test of FCC licenses calculates an estimated fair value using the Greenfield Discounted Cash Flow Method, which values a hypothetical start-up station in the relevant market by adding discounted cash flows over a five-year build-up period to a residual value.
 The assumptions for the build-up period include industry projections of overall market revenues; the start-up station's operating costs and capital expenditures, which are based on both industry and internal data; and average market share.
 The discount rate is determined based on the industry and market-based risk of achieving the projected cash flows, and the residual value is calculated using a long-term growth rate, which is based on projected long-range inflation and industry projections.
-The discount rate and the long-term growth rate were 8% and 1%, respectively.
+The discount rate and the long-term growth rate were 9% and 1%, respectively.

-The impairment tests indicated that the estimated fair values of FCC licenses in two of the markets were below their respective carrying values.
-Accordingly, we recorded an impairment charge of \$27 million to write down the carrying values of these FCC licenses to their aggregate estimated fair value of \$184 million.
-The impairment charge, which is included within "Depreciation and amortization" in the Consolidated Statement of Operations and recorded within the TV Media segment, was the result of a higher discount rate utilized in our annual impairment tests, reflecting the impacts of market volatility and higher interest rates.
-Additionally, the estimated fair values of FCC licenses in the three remaining markets, which had an aggregate carrying value of \$787 million, were each within 10% of their respective carrying values.
-An increase to the discount rate of 15 basis points, or a decrease to the long-term growth rate of 20 basis points, assuming no changes to other factors, would cause the fair value of FCC licenses in two of the markets to fall below their carrying values.
-For the third market, an increase to the discount rate of 26 basis points, or a decrease to the long-term rate of 36 basis points, assuming no changes to other factors, would cause the fair value to fall below its carrying value.
+The impairment tests indicated that the estimated fair values of FCC licenses in five of the markets were below their respective carrying values.
+Accordingly, we recorded an impairment charge of \$83 million to write down the carrying values of these FCC licenses to their aggregate estimated fair value of \$887 million.
+The impairment charge, which is recorded within the TV Media segment, was primarily due to increased market volatility and higher interest rates in the fourth quarter of 2023 compared to the prior quarters of 2023 and the fourth quarter of 2022, which resulted in a higher discount rate.
+The estimated fair values of FCC licenses in the three remaining markets, which had an aggregate carrying value of \$357 million, were each within 10% of their respective carrying values.
+For the eight markets tested, which had an aggregate carrying value of FCC licenses of \$1.24 billion as of December 31, 2023, an increase to the discount rate of 50 basis points, assuming no changes to other factors, would cause the aggregate fair value of FCC licenses to fall below the aggregate carrying value by \$97 million and \$72 million, respectively.